-Steve Phillips is the Founder of Democracy in Color, a multimedia platform on race and politics, and author of the New York Times and Washington Post bestselling Brown Is the New White: How the Demographic Revolution Has Created a New American Majority.
+Steve Phillips is the founder of Democracy in Color, a political organization dedicated to race, politics and the multicultural progressive New American Majority, and author of the New York Times and Washington Post bestselling Brown Is the New White: How the Demographic Revolution Has Created a New American Majority.

 Phillips has appeared on multiple national radio and television networks including NBC, CNN, MSNBC, Fox News, and TV One.
-He is a regular columnist for The Nation and writes op-eds for The New York Times.
+He is a columnist for The Nation and a regular opinion contributor to The New York Times.
 He is a graduate of Stanford University and Hastings College of the Law.